davidmerrick/kotlin-lambda-starter/README.md

 This repo is configured as a template repo.
 Use [this guide](https://help.github.com/en/articles/creating-a-repository-from-a-template) to create a new repo using it.

+After creating your repo, rename the following:
+- `service` in `serverless.yml` to the name of your service
+- `rootProject.name` in `settings.gradle.kts` to the name of your service

 # Deployment

 CircleCI is already configured with a test and deployment workflow.
 Simply import the project into CircleCI and it'll work.